Primate Freedom Project - Education, Advocacy, Support Primate Freedom Project - Education, Advocacy, Support

 to Jack Taylor, director of the Animal Resources Center, one

-investigator recently had an animal rights activist threaten him at his
+investigator recently had an animal rights activist threaten him

 home.